Overview

 Step 2: Public Equities

-The public equity portion of our client portfolios consists of approximately 40-45 companies from
+The public equity portion of our client portfolios typically consists of approximately 40-50 companies

 industry sectors relative to a global benchmark, with the goal of adding alpha through idiosyncratic